eikrt/abzug-receiver/README.md

 # Summary

-This script takes an image formatted in base64 and publishes it.
+This script fetches an image formatted in base64 from subscription.

 Understanding of MQTT protocol is needed.